 What Causes Coeliac Disease?

-Almost every person who develops coeliac disease has one or both of two particular genes: HLA DQ2 and HLA DQ8 (Healthdirect 2020).
+Almost every person who develops coeliac disease has one or both of two particular genes: HLA-DQ2 and HLA-DQ8 (Daley & Haseeb 2025).

-This genetic predisposition is common, with more than 40% of people being born with HLA DQ2 and/or HLA DQ8 ( (Lab Tests Online Australasia 2017).
-Despite that, only about 1 in 40 people will actually develop coeliac disease (Better Health Channel 2019).
+This genetic predisposition is common, with about 50% of Australians being born with HLA-DQ2 and/or HLA-DQ8.
+Despite this, only about 1 in 40 people will actually develop coeliac disease (Better Health Channel 2021).

 In order for coeliac disease to develop, it appears that HLA DQ2 and/or HLA DQ8 must be triggered by an environmental factor such as diet or a previous gastrointestinal infection.
-Coeliac disease can develop at any age (Healthdirect 2020).
+Coeliac disease can develop at any age (Better Health Channel 2021; Healthdirect 2024).

 Comorbidities that appear to increase the risk of developing coeliac disease include:

-Interestingly, coeliac disease appears to be more common in people of European descent (Lab Tests Online Australasia 2017).
+Interestingly, coeliac disease appears to be more common in people of European descent (Daley & Haseeb 2025).

 Symptoms of Coeliac Disease

-Diagnosis should be confirmed via a biopsy of the small intestine in order to determine whether there is any damage to the villi (Lab Tests Online Australasia 2017).
-This is performed using gastroscopy (Healthdirect 2020).
+Diagnosis should be confirmed via a biopsy of the small intestine in order to determine whether there is any damage to the villi.
+This is performed using gastroscopy (Healthdirect 2024).

-Genetic tests to detect a genetic predisposition for coeliac disease may be performed if there is uncertainty about the patient’s diagnosis, however, they cannot diagnose coeliac disease on their own as HLA DQ2 and/or HLA DQ8 are found in half of the population.
-Despite this, they may be useful in ruling out coeliac disease as a potential diagnosis (Lab Tests Online Australasia 2017; Healthdirect 2020).
+Genetic tests to detect a genetic predisposition for coeliac disease may be performed if there is uncertainty about the patient’s diagnosis.
+However, these tests alone cannot diagnose coeliac disease as HLA-DQ2 and/or HLA-DQ8 are found in half of the population.
+Despite this, they may be useful in ruling out coeliac disease as a potential diagnosis (Pathology Tests Explained 2024; Healthdirect 2024).

-Once coeliac disease has been diagnosed, some people may undergo additional testing in order to determine the severity and extent of the condition, such as:
+Once coeliac disease has been diagnosed, some patients may undergo additional testing in order to determine the severity and extent of the condition, such as:

 Full blood count to detect anaemia

-Vitamin D, B12 and folate testing to identify any vitamin deficiencies
+Vitamin D, E and B12 and folate testing to identify any vitamin deficiencies

 Complications of Coeliac Disease